thecppzoo/thecppzoo.github.io/ultimate-callable/part1.md

 );
 ```

-This way you can use it directly as the callback, if you don't, even if everything is perfectly inlined, **you will still pay the price of wrapping the instance-function implementation, even if the wrapper is not necessary.
+This way you can use it directly as the callback, if you don't, even if everything is perfectly inlined, **you will still pay the price of wrapping the instance-function implementation, even if the wrapper is not necessary**, as proven by the example above in which `callbackFirst` is just a fully inlined wrapper around `processOrder`.

 ## `std::function` performance problems